ashutoshorisoh/VWO-TEST-CASES/README.md

 # VWO-TEST-CASES
-Manual Test Cases for a Registration and Login Module of https://app.vwo.com/
+Manual Test Cases for a Registration and Sign in Module of https://app.vwo.com/